GW student makes first appearance in Andrew Jackson statue vandalism case

-Court documents show that U.S. Park Police scanned local television news footage, D.C. police body-camera footage, YouTube video, and Facebook and Twitter posts for clues to the identities of those who tried to pull down the statue.
-U.S. Park Police Sgt.
+Court documents show that U.S. Park Police scanned local television news footage, D.C. police body-camera footage, YouTube video, and Facebook and Twitter posts for clues to the identities of those who tried to pull down the statue on June 22.
+Park Police Sgt.
 Carl R. Holmberg wrote in an affidavit that he observed the protest and noted that “historic cannon carriages at the base of the statue were irreparably damaged, that some parts of the statue were bent and other parts of the statue sustained damage from blunt objects and chemicals.”

 The National Park Service estimated the replacement and repair cost for the statue at $78,000, Holmberg said.
 The Park Police issued 40 different posters featuring photos of those involved in the protest, hoping to identify the alleged vandals.